sagarbaver/Clean-Code-Notes/README.md

 ### Clean Tests

 If you don't keep your tests clean, you will lose them.
 The readability it's very important to keep clean your tests.
+A good suite of tests elminates fear to change the code and keeps the defect list small.

 ### One Assert per test